RanjanPriya12/Nextjs-Practice/README.md

 * The topmost layout is called the Root Layout.
 This required layout is shared across all pages in an application.
 Root layouts must contain `html` and `body` tags.
 * Passing data between a parent layout and its children is not possible.
 * Layouts do not have access to the current route segment(s).
 To access route segments, you can use useSelectedLayoutSegment or useSelectedLayoutSegments in a Client Component.
+* The root layout is a Server Component by default and can not be set to a Client Component.